Home Buying Guide – Part 12: Check The Documents For Closing The Resale Purchase

 There are a lot of important legal documents involved in the purchase of a resale property.
-Therefore, it is essential for a buyer to see all the required documents and verify them before buying a resale flat.
+Therefore, it is essential for a buyer to see and check the documents for closing the resale purchase and verify them before buying a flat from the secondary property market.
 Here is a list of documents that need to be checked and verified for buying a resale home:

 Sale Deed is the most important document required for buying a resale unit.
 It is considered as a core legal document which establishes the ownership of title of the property.